ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 ## Leaning OUT on Diversity

-In the opinion of this humble scribbler, the world established by [Verity Lambert](https://en.wikipedia.org/wiki/Verity_Lambert) and [Waris Hussein](https://www.doctorwho.tv/news-and-features/doctor-whos-first-director-the-doctor-solves-peoples-loneliness) back in 1963 deserves better than fans who aggressively pursue a view of racial purity and refuse to let anyone else play in the universe of Doctor Who.
+In the opinion of this humble scribbler, the world established by [Verity Lambert](https://en.wikipedia.org/wiki/Verity_Lambert) and [Waris Hussein](https://www.doctorwho.tv/news-and-features/doctor-whos-first-director-the-doctor-solves-peoples-loneliness) back in 1963 deserves better than fans who aggressively pursue a view of racial and sexual purity and refuse to let anyone else play in the universe of Doctor Who.

 And by delaying Ncuti Gatwa's appointment as the **next** Doctor as promised in May 2022, the BBC and showrunners have missed a golden opportunity to **lean-in on diversity**, and have the show reflect the variety of faces, genders and genetics we see in the society of the third decade of the 21st century.